 Companies are also facing a major talent shortage.
 Big companies tend to move slowly, but if they want to capitalize on the power of the blockchain, they’ll need to have a team of developers working hard to come up with a custom solution for their business.
 The problem is, there’s a major shortage of blockchain-capable developers, and most of them are already working for existing coins (in the hopes of getting rich, or supporting a new mainstream fiat currency).
 This is forcing companies to either hire blockchain coders at more than double their normal salary, or resort to hiring basic developers and hoping they can learn the blockchain on the job.
 Neither is efficient, so companies are reluctant to move forward.

-Remember, part of the reason the blockchain is considered so revolutionary is because it has the power to undermine the systems that currently exist.
+Remember, the blockchain is considered so revolutionary partly because it has the power to undermine the systems that currently exist.
 Because its transaction costs are negligible and don’t require an outside authority, it undermines the entire financial industry, which makes money because it’s needed to process financial transactions.
 Most banks are too big to adapt quickly but realize the fast adoption and growth of the blockchain could undermine their core business; accordingly, they’re less than motivated to nurture the technology to higher adoption rates.

 Time and Patience